Peter Pouncey

-Peter R. Pouncey (born October 1, 1937) is an English author, classicist, and former president of Amherst College.
+Peter R. Pouncey (October 1, 1937 – May 30, 2023) was a British-American author, classicist, and president of Amherst College.
+He was known for his wit, his erudition, and his sophisticated works of both academic analysis and fiction.

 Biography

-The son of a British father and a French-British mother, he was born in Tsingtao (now Qingdao), China.
+The son of a British father and a French-British mother, he was born in Qingdao, China.

 At the end of World War II, after several dislocations and separations, his family reassembled in England.
 Pouncey was educated there in boarding schools and at Oxford.
 For a time, he studied for the Jesuit priesthood but ultimately experienced a loss of faith.